Joint Task Offloading and Resource Allocation for IoT Edge Computing with Sequential Task Dependency: Numerical Results

-{ Fig. \ref{NR1-2} plots mobile device's energy consumption with our proposed method in Section \ref{OS1} and the methods in \cite{6846368} {and \cite{6574874}} versus the deadline for completing the whole computation task $T_{\text{th}}$, when the channel gain $h$ is set as 40 and 60, respectively.} From Fig. \ref{NR1-2}, we can observe that for a fixed channel gain, the mobile device's minimal energy consumption decreases as $T_{\text{th}}$ grows.
+{ Fig. \ref{NR1-2} plots IoT device's energy consumption with our proposed method in Section \ref{OS1} and the methods in \cite{6846368} {and \cite{6574874}} versus the deadline for completing the whole computation task $T_{\text{th}}$, when the channel gain $h$ is set as 40 and 60, respectively.} From Fig. \ref{NR1-2}, we can observe that for a fixed channel gain, the IoT device's minimal energy consumption decreases as $T_{\text{th}}$ grows.
 This is due to the fact that the increase of $T_{\text{th}}$ can help to relax the feasible region of Problem \ref{s:p:constant_gain}.
-Hence the mobile device's minimal energy consumption, which is also the minimum of Problem \ref{s:p:constant_gain}, would decrease.
+Hence the IoT device's minimal energy consumption, which is also the minimum of Problem \ref{s:p:constant_gain}, would decrease.

 { Fig. \ref{NR1-3} plots the running time when the number of sub-tasks $N$ varies.
 When $N>10$, we rerun the default computation task.
 It can be seen that the average running time to work out Problem \ref{s:p:constant_gain} is around 3.0 ms, which is ignorable compared with the scale of $T_{\text{th}}$.
 This is attributed to the fact that one Golden search, which is simple to realize, is enough to find out the optimal solution of Problem \ref{s:p:constant_gain}, as shown in this paper.
-Thanks to the fast-growing manufacturing process of CPU in recent years, the computation capability of one mobile device nowadays does not lose to our desktop running the simulation.
-Hence we can claim the computation burden for working out the optimal solution of Problem \ref{s:p:constant_gain} at the mobile device is ignorable when evaluating the time consumption for completing the computation task. }
+Thanks to the fast-growing manufacturing process of CPU in recent years, the computation capability of one IoT device nowadays does not lose to our desktop running the simulation.
+Hence we can claim the computation burden for working out the optimal solution of Problem \ref{s:p:constant_gain} at the IoT device is ignorable when evaluating the time consumption for completing the computation task. }